dezhest/MishapTracker/README.md

  **Go to a specific scam:**
  - View and edit the description
- - View statistics for all time, current month or week.
+ - View statistics for the entire time period, current month or week
- - Work with the chart of the overall strength of the scam for the last few weeks and a circular diagram of the types of your scams.
+ - Work with the chart of the overall intensity of the scam for the last few weeks and a circular diagram of the types of your scams

  ![stat](https://user-images.githubusercontent.com/99794753/216851898-ff65eb20-5881-42ce-aacc-b97d4568acb8.jpg)![IMG_0626 (1) (2)](https://user-images.githubusercontent.com/99794753/216847859-f1341d34-0769-4a55-813f-70e6de92a4b9.gif)